ensdomains/dnssec-oracle/README.md

 ### Installing

-The ENS Subdomain registrar uses npm to manage dependencies, therefore the installation process is kept simple:
+The DNSSEC Oracle registrar uses npm to manage dependencies, therefore the installation process is kept simple:

 ```
 npm install